scikit-hep/awkward/docs-sphinx/ak.behavior.rst

     {'__record__': 'point'}

-We have to dig into the layout's content because the ``"__record__"`` parameter is set on the :doc:`ak.layout.RecordArray`, which is buried inside of a :doc:`ak.layout.ListOffsetArray`.
+We have to dig into the layout's content because the ``"__record__"`` parameter is set on the :class:`ak.contents.RecordArray`, which is buried inside of a :class:`ak.contents.ListOffsetArray`.

 Alternatively, we can navigate to a single :doc:`_auto/ak.Record` first: